-This example turns off EVAR_Suspend_check off before the start of a block of code and then turns it back on at the end of the block.
+This example turns off EVAR Suspend check before the start of a block of code and then turns it back on at the end of the block.

-''' Dim measure As New TESTSERVICESLib.TSSMeasure measure.EnvironmentOP EVAR_Suspend_check, EVAR_pop, "OFF" 'input emulation code measure.EnvironmentOP EVAR Suspend check, EVAR pop, "ON" '''
+''' Dim measure As New TESTSERVICESLib.TSSMeasure measure.
+EnvironmentOP EVAR Suspend check, EVAR pop, "OFF" 'input emulation code measure.
+EnvironmentOP EVAR Suspend check, EVAR pop, "ON" '''